microsoft/onnxruntime/docs/ContribOperators.md

   Only supports causal and local attention.
   Supports rotary position embedding for CPU and CUDA.
   Supports packed input for CPU and CUDA.
+  Supports continuous decoding for batch_size == 1 for CPU and CUDA.

 #### Version